 The Eating Disorders Youth Service (EDYS) at Alder Hey is based within our mental health services and supports children of all ages who are struggling.

 Eating Disorders can cause severe cognitive impairment and physical health problems, often affecting a child’s relationship with their family and friends as well as disrupting their access to education and important childhood opportunities.

-Lisa Cooper, Director of Community & Mental Health Services at Alder Hey, said: “We have seen a large increase in referrals for children and young people with eating disorders...and a significant increase in the most severe cases, which are most likely due to late presentations because of the COVID pandemic and necessary restrictions around GP visiting and remote schooling.
+Lisa Cooper, Director of Community and Mental Health Services at Alder Hey, said: “We have seen a large increase in referrals for children and young people with eating disorders...and a significant increase in the most severe cases, which are most likely due to late presentations because of the COVID pandemic and necessary restrictions around GP visiting and remote schooling.
 Changes to patterns and routines around eating can be difficult for children and young people with eating disorders.
 We want to reiterate to children and families that they are not alone and support is available, despite the restrictions brought about by COVID-19.
-It is a challenging time of year and we know that the lockdown will make it even tougher but together we can continue to support bright futures for our children and young people.”
+It is a challenging time but together we can continue to support bright futures for our children and young people.”

 Recognising the triggers of children and young people with an eating disorder and working together as a family to reduce triggering experiences can really help them to feel supported.
 You can find out more by watching our short videos below featuring a range of professionals from Alder Hey.

 We encourage parents, professionals and young people to learn more about how disordered eating can affect young people, and the signs to look out for to help us to recognise if someone we know is unwell.
 By raising awareness of the challenges faced by our young people, and raising funds for our children’s mental health appeal, we can make a difference together.